 The Cuban Peso CUP is currently the only real currency that Cuba has.
 In the past, there was also a currency called Cuban convertible peso CUC, but that no longer exists.
 CUP is the one and only local currency that is accepted everywhere.

 Cuba now has a new, virtual currency called MLM.
-Cubanos can buy MLM by depositing foreign currency at the national bank.
-MLM is only given on special cuban cards issued for locals, and it is used to purchase imported goods from special stores in Cuba.
-While locals can buy MLM with foreign currencies, it is not possible for cubanos to officially buy any foreign currency.
-In other words, even if 1 USD or 1 EUR can be exchanged for CUP at the official rate, buying USD or EUR with CUP is impossible, unless you get it from tourists.The only way for locals to obtain foreign currency is directly from tourists.
+Cubans (Cubanos in Spanish) can buy MLM by depositing foreign currency at the national bank.
+MLM is only given on special Cuban cards issued for locals, and it is used to purchase imported goods from special stores in Cuba.
+While locals can buy MLM with foreign currencies, it is not possible for Cubans to officially buy any foreign currency.
+In other words, even if 1 USD or 1 EUR can be exchanged for CUP at the official rate, buying USD or EUR with CUP is impossible unless you get it from tourists.
+The only way for locals to obtain foreign currency is directly from tourists.

 I believe that MLM is one of the reasons why there’s a black market for foreign currencies in Cuba.
-People that do not work in the tourism industry have no way of acquiring foreign currencies, and MLM respectively, that can be later used to purchase imported goods.
+People who do not work in the tourism industry have no way of acquiring foreign currencies, and MLM respectively, that can be later used to purchase imported goods.

 Foreign Currencies

-Other major foreign currencies can also be exchanged in Cuba, however we haven’t seen them traded on the market to pay for food or other services.
+Other major foreign currencies can also be exchanged in Cuba.
+However, we haven’t seen them traded on the market to pay for food or other services.
 Exchanging such currencies to USD or EUR is the safest bet.

 Exchanging Money